 6. Super-simple installation

-7. Low noise level
+7. Lower noise level

-8. No pump upgrade needed
+8. No pump or pump upgrade is needed

 10. Great product warranties

 To simplify your shopping, we provide more information on this website including: